 We require the timely delivery of products provided by our suppliers, some of which are custom made, to ensure our ongoing sales revenue is not adversely affected.
 For reasons of quality assurance, cost effectiveness or availability, we procure certain products from a single or limited number of suppliers.
 We generally acquire such products through purchase orders placed in the ordinary course of business, and as a result we may not have a significant inventory of these products and generally do not have any guaranteed or contractual supply arrangements with many of these suppliers.
 Our reliance on these suppliers subjects us to risks that could harm our business, including, but not limited to, difficulty locating and qualifying alternative suppliers and limited control over pricing, availability, quality and delivery schedules.
 Suppliers of products may decide, or be required, for reasons beyond our control, to cease supplying materials and components to us or to raise their prices.
-Shortages of materials, quality control problems, production capacity constraints or delays by our suppliers could negatively affect our ability to meet our production requirements and result in increased prices for affected products.
+Shortages of materials, quality control problems, products.
 We may also face delays, yield issues and quality control problems if we are required to locate and secure new sources of supply.
 Any material shortage, constraint or delay may result in delays in shipments of our products, which could materially adversely affect our results of operations.
 Increases in prices for materials and components used in our products could also materially adversely affect our results of operations.